 No matter how great you are at managing people and motivating them to push themselves, you won’t succeed in the fitness industry without expert knowledge.
 In addition to being across all the latest trends, you’ll need a solid understanding of health and fitness fundamentals.

 This will ensure you’re able to train your clients safely and effectively.
-From understanding the importance of safe technique to knowing how to build and lose body mass, fitness professionals should know the basics like the back of their hand.
+From understanding the importance of safe techniques to knowing how to build and lose body mass, fitness professionals should know the basics like the back of their hands.

 Helping your clients reach their fitness goals can be a slow process, often requiring many months or even years of dedication.
 If you want to see the results of your work overnight, the fitness industry may not be for you.

 In addition to being patient yourself, you’ll also need to pass this trait onto your clients.
 Many of the people you train want to see results fast, but slow and steady is often a better approach when it comes to getting fit.

 Think you’ve got what it takes to succeed in the fitness industry?
 In addition to these traits, you’ll also need formal training to succeed in this sector.
 Enrol with AIPT to start your fitness education today.